New photos reveal Mount Ruapehu avalanche damage

 Teams are continuing to work on repairing equipment damaged at the Tūroa skifield following the avalanche.

-Yesterday a major chair lift at the Tūroa skifield was closed after the avalanche, triggered by explosives used as part of a daily routine to clear the mountain of dangerous snow packs, wiped it out.
+Yesterday a major chairlift at the Tūroa skifield was damaged in the avalanche, which took place independently of controlled explosions used as part of a daily routine to clear the mountain of dangerous snow packs.

 Ross Copland, chief executive of skifield operator Ruapehu Alpine Lifts (RAL), said today that teams were working to pull the tower back into an upright position to allow the rope to turn.